 Lorrence T. Kellar serves as a Director and the Chairman of the Audit Committee of SGRP and has done so since April 2, 2003.
 Mr. Kellar also is a member of the Compensation Committee and Governance Committee.
 Mr. Kellar had a 31-year career with The Kroger Co., where he served in various financial capacities, including Group Vice President for real estate and finance, and earlier, as Corporate Treasurer.
 He was responsible for all of Kroger's real estate activities, as well as facility engineering, which coordinated all store openings and remodels.
 Mr. Kellar subsequently served as Vice President, real estate, for Kmart and then as Vice President of Continental Properties Company, Inc., a retail real estate developer, until November 2009.
-Mr. Kellar also serves on the boards of Multi-Color Corporation, where he is Chairman, and Frisch's Restaurants and is a trustee of the Acadia Realty Trust.
+Mr. Kellar also serves on the boards of Multi-Color Corporation and Frisch's Restaurants and is a trustee of the Acadia Realty Trust.
 He also is a major patron of the arts and has served as Chairman of the Board of the Cincinnati Ballet.

 C. Manly Molpus serves as a Director of SGRP and has done so since August 9, 2006.
-Mr. Molpus is a member of the Audit Committee, Compensation Committee and Governance Committee.
+He has served as the Chairman of the Governance Committee since May 29, 2008, and he also is a member of the Audit Committee and Compensation Committee.
 Mr. Molpus was formerly President, Chief Executive Officer and a Director of the Grocery Manufacturers Association, based in Washington, D.C.
 Previously, Mr. Molpus served as President and Chief Executive Officer of the American Meat Institute and was Vice President of Corporate Affairs for The Kroger Co., the nation's largest supermarket company.
 Mr. Molpus serves as Senior Advisor to Levick Strategic Communications Company and as a Member of the CPG Advisory Board of Procurian, a leading provider of procurement outsourcing services.
-He is also a Director of Park City Group, a software-as-a-service provider bringing efficiencies to the consumer goods supply chain.
 He formerly served on the USDA/USTR Agriculture Policy Advisory Committee for Trade.
 In 2007 he was the recipient of the Food Marketing Institute's William H. Albers Award for leadership in improving relationships in all segments of the food industry and the Grocery Manufacturing Associations' Hall of Achievement Award.